szunyog/szunyog.github.io/_posts/2015-01-15-minimal-xsd-documentation-generator.md

 date:   2015-01-15 20:31:49
 categories: xml
 tags: [xml, xsd]
+description: Very simple documentation generator from an XSD file.
 ---

 This is a simple XSLT to produce a HTML documentation of an XSD file.